Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 Proline-rich peptides found naturally in colostrum, are a key component to building an immune system, and can also help rebuild and strengthen an existing immune system.
 They’ve been shown to provide the following benefits:

-Immune Support: Some proline-rich peptides in colostrum enhance the immune system by helping to regulate immune responses and supporting the body’s defense against infections.
-Furthermore, PRPs can help produce new immune system stem cells, which for newborns, are the very first foundational cells of its immune system, but for individuals as we age, can help rebuild an immune system that has weakened over time, and can for those dealing with autoimmunity, can help rebuild a properly functioning immune system.
+Immune Support: Some proline-rich peptides (PRPs) in colostrum enhance the immune system by helping to regulate immune responses and supporting the body’s defense against infections.
+Furthermore, PRPs can help produce new immune system stem cells, which for newborns, are the very first foundational cells of their immune system, but for individuals as we age, can help rebuild an immune system that has weakened over time.
+For those dealing with autoimmunity, PRPs can help rebuild a properly functioning immune system, which could help reverse the symptoms and side effects of one’s autoimmunity.

 CLICK HERE to check out the complete “Gut Repair Kit”.